danrfletcher/agile-obsidian/README.md

 -   [Needs confirmation: The build and test commands (e.g., `npm run build`, `npm run test`) need to be documented].

 ### Change Log (Docs)
+- Documentation updated to version 1.0.3.
+  - Added "Template Sequencing" to the Other Capabilities Table and created a dedicated Feature Catalog section, including use cases for CRM workflows, variable mapping, and menu integration.
+  - Updated Templating Engine feature description and use cases to incorporate sequencing (click menus for advancement, integration with params editor for missing fields).
+  - Enhanced Architecture section: Added templating-sequencer to Components, new data flow sequence for template navigation, and Sequence schema to Storage Schemas/Models.
+  - No breaking changes; aligns with new templating-sequencer module for multi-stage template workflows.
+- Documentation updated to version 1.0.2.
+    - Updated Templating Engine feature to reflect refactored implementation with modular templating-engine and templating-params-editor components, emphasizing type-safe parameter editing and schema modals.
+    - Enhanced Architecture section to document the new templating-handler adapter, its role in wiring refactored modules, and an additional data flow sequence for double-click template editing.
+  - No breaking changes; updates align with internal refactoring for better maintainability and TypeScript compliance.
+- Documentation updated to version 1.0.1.
+  - Added support and documentation for new & revised custom task status styles (see "Feature: Custom Task Status Styles").
+  - Added "Custom Task Status Styles" to the Other Capabilities Table.
+  - Clarified behavior and examples for blocked, waiting, recurring, review, prioritize, one-off, and outline statuses.
+  - Added documentation for the new "Right-Click Template Removal" feature, including entry in Other Capabilities Table, a dedicated Feature Catalog section, updates to Templating Engine feature description and use cases, and enhancements to Architecture (Components and Data Flow).
+- Previous (1.0.0) changes:
+  - Documentation updated to version 1.0.0.
+  - Rewrote documentation in full to align with a standardized, comprehensive structure.
+  - Corrected and expanded feature descriptions based on an analysis of the plugin's architecture and existing README.
+  - Added new sections for Architecture, API Surfaces, Security, and a detailed User-Centric Feature Catalog.
+  - Incorporated maintainer feedback to correct command names and provide a complete feature breakdown.
 - Documentation updated to version 1.0.2.
     - Updated Templating Engine feature to reflect refactored implementation with modular templating-engine and templating-params-editor components, emphasizing type-safe parameter editing and schema modals.
     - Enhanced Architecture section to document the new templating-handler adapter, its role in wiring refactored modules, and an additional data flow sequence for double-click template editing.